 Eric Richins, a father with no prior history of drug abuse, mysteriously died in March 2022 from a lethal dose of fentanyl.
-Now, a jury has found his death was no accident, and that his wife Kouri Richins was responsible for poisoning him with the opioid.
+Ultimately, a jury found his death was no accident, and that Kouri was responsible for poisoning him with the opioid.

-While Richins maintained her innocence, and even penned a children’s picture book about grief after her husband’s death, prosecutors argued she hoped to collect millions of dollars from insurance and start a new life with her alleged boyfriend.
+Richins has maintained her innocence, and even penned a children’s picture book about grief after her husband’s death, while prosecutors argued she hoped to collect millions of dollars from insurance and start a new life with her alleged boyfriend.

-Here’s what we know about Richins, the case, and what happens next.
+Here’s what we know about Richins, her trial, and what happens after her sentencing.

 Who Is Kouri Richins, and What Happened in Her Husband’s Death?

 Kouri Richins, now 35, killed her husband Eric Richins, 39, at their home outside of Park City, Utah, on March 4, 2022.
-According to CBS News, she faces almost three dozen counts in total—with the majority of these charges in a case separate from the murder trial.
+According to CBS News, she faces almost three dozen counts in total from the incident—with the majority of these charges in a case separate from the murder trial.

 Kouri pleaded not guilty to the aggravated murder, attempted aggravated murder, insurance fraud, and forgery charges and maintained she wasn’t involved in her husband’s death, but a jury found otherwise.

-The Salt Lake Tribune reported that Eric ran a successful stonemasonry business, while Kouri is a real estate investor who flipped houses.
+The Salt Lake Tribune reported that Eric ran a successful stonemasonry business, while Kouri worked as a real estate investor who flipped houses.
 The couple also had three sons, who were ages 9, 7, and 5 at the time of Eric’s death, according to his obituary.

 Prosecutors alleged Richins hid five times the legal amount of the synthetic opioid fentanyl in a Moscow mule cocktail given to Eric.
 They also claimed she tried to poison him a month prior by giving him a sandwich from a local restaurant laced with fentanyl.